 Any trip into the backcountry starts with a plan, especially climbing a 14er, whether it’s where to park, how to get there, what the weather will be like.
 But it’s fair to say that for an extended hike into a remote area, even more care should be taken.

 Here is how we do it, and like many modern adventures it starts online:

 1) Trip reports

-People love to post their adventures on blogs, websites and social media, so often a little clever searching will bring up detailed trip reports of what people encountered on their excursions.
+People love to post their adventures on blogs, websites and social media, so often a little clever searching will bring up detailed trip reports of what people encountered on their excursions, especially climbing a 14er, which is something many people are proud of.
 This is a readily available source of information and good opportunity to get a feel for what you’re getting into.